 Needless to say, our saxifraga selections prefer woodland conditions; partial shade, and well-draining but evenly moist rich soil.
 Some saxifraga are able to spread with the aid of numerous attractive stolons which are above ground stems that grow horizontally along the ground sprouting new roots and shoots.

-The genus saxifraga is a close cousin to other ornamental perennials including mukdenia, boykinia, bergenia, and astilboides.
-The Japanese eat the leaves of Saxifraga stolonifera, fresh or cooked.
-When you are ready to buy saxifraga for your perennial garden, we hope you'll check out our online offering of saxifraga for sale.
+The genus Saxifraga is a close cousin to other ornamental perennials including mukdenia, boykinia, bergenia, and astilboides.
+The Japanese eat the leaves of S. stolonifera, fresh or cooked.